nicholasg-dev/openshift-rosa-sizing/README.md

 ## Features

-### Metric Collection (collect_metrics.py)
+### Metric and Sizing Collection (collect_metrics.py)

 - Connects to an OpenShift cluster's Prometheus instance to collect key metrics (CPU usage/requests/limits, memory usage/requests/limits, pod count, storage usage).
+- Collects actual cluster node sizing information using `oc get nodes`, including CPU, memory, instance types, and roles.
 - Analyzes historical data over a specified period (e.g., 7 or 30 days).
 - Calculates peak and average values to understand workload characteristics and high watermarks.
 - Automatically handles OpenShift authentication (service account, token).
 - Detects Prometheus URL automatically by first checking the OpenShift route and then constructing from the cluster URL if needed.
+- Continues with partial data collection if Prometheus metrics collection fails.
-- Saves metrics to a structured JSON file.
+- Saves both metrics and sizing information to a structured JSON file.

 ### Sizing Calculator (calculate_sizing.py)

-- Reads the collected workload metrics from the JSON input file.
+- Reads the collected workload metrics and cluster sizing information from the JSON input file.
 - Analyzes the workload profile (CPU-bound, Memory-bound, or Balanced).
 - Calculates the total required resources (CPU, memory, pods, storage) for the target ROSA cluster based on observed peaks/requests plus a configurable redundancy factor.
 - Evaluates a comprehensive list of relevant AWS instance types suitable for ROSA worker nodes (including General Purpose, Compute Optimized, Memory Optimized, Intel/AMD/Graviton, and bare metal).
 - Determines the minimum number of nodes of each instance type required to meet the calculated resource needs and the minimum high availability requirement (3 nodes).
 - Ranks potential worker node configurations using an efficiency score that considers factors, instance generation, resource utilization, network capability, and total node count.
+- Handles both original and new format data for backward compatibility.
 - Generates detailed recommendations in both JSON and human-readable text formats.
 - **Provides a comparison in the text output showing the observed workload demand, the calculated required resources, and the total capacity of the recommended ROSA cluster configuration.**